Medical expert of the article

 Prognosis for myelodysplastic syndrome

-The prognosis depends to a large extent on the type of myelodysplastic syndrome and the presence of concomitant diseases.
-Patients with refractory anemia or refractory anemia with sideroblasts are less prone to progression to more aggressive forms and may die from other causes.
+The prognosis depends largely on the type of myelodysplastic syndrome and the presence of comorbidities.
+Patients with refractory anemia or refractory anemia with sideroblasts are less likely to progress to more aggressive forms and may die from other causes.